NFL suspends all COVID protocols, cites ‘encouraging trends’

 Regardless of vaccination status, players and staff no longer must wear face coverings at team facilities, though each club can require it individually.
 Social distancing signs no longer are required as well.

-The league is eliminating mandatory surveillance testing of players and staff, regardless of vaccination status.
+The league eliminated mandatory testing of players and staff, regardless of vaccination status.
 Testing will occur only when clinically indicated or at the direction of a team physician.

 But each team must have a facility to accommodate anyone who reports symptoms that require testing.